mrevilg/Python-Ref/README.md

 - .append('NEWVALUE') ...adds new value to end of list, or can be used to 'overflow'
 - .insert(index, 'value') ... adds the new value at the noted index
 - del variablename[x] = removal of that index's value
-new_variablename = variablename.pop(x)... takes last index value and adds to new variable, or use 'x' index.
-Pop REMOVES values
+new_variablename = variablename.pop(x)... takes last index value and adds to new variable, or use 'x' index, Pop REMOVES values
 - variablename.remove('actualvalue')... will search and remove noted value, first instance.
 Need loop for multiple.
 - variable.sort()... permanently sorts the list, can do str or int, must define to concatenate mixed
+- variable.sort(reverse=True)... perm reverse
+- sorted(variablename)... temp sorting of list variable, can accept reverse=True argument
+- variablename.reverse()... reverses the list as-is, perm.

 ## File Explanation
 ### *Slogan Randomizer*